webpack/webpack.js.org/content/guides/code-splitting.md

 If we keep code from these libraries onto its own bundle, separate from the application code, we can leverage browser's caching mechanism to cache these files for longer durations on the end user's machine.

 For this to work, the `hash` portion in the vendor filename must remain constant, regardless of application code changes.
 Learn [how to split vendor/library](/guides/code-splitting-libraries) code using the CommonsChunkPlugin.

-T> Setting far cache expiry headers on your hashed resources allows browser to cache them for a longer time, reducing the need for re-downloading these resources by end users.

 ### CSS splitting